 This Alaska movie tells the fictional tale of a tiny hockey-loving town named Mystery whose local team gets the chance of a lifetime: to host the New York Rangers for a game on their home ice.
 This movie captures small-town life in Alaska, as the local community shines under the unexpected national spotlight and gives the Rangers the game of their life.
 Plus, the movie features a stellar cameo by none other than Little Richard.
-Alaska, hockey and iconic rock n’ rollers: What more could you ask for?
+Alaska, hockey and iconic rock n’ rollers: what more could you ask for?

 3. Runaway Train (1985)

-Filmed in Whittier, Alaska, this classic mid-80s action movie starring Jon Voight isn’t just about a prison breakout; it’s also about two escaped prisoners who find themselves on a train that cannot be stopped!
+Filmed in Whittier, Alaska, this classic 1980s action movie starring Jon Voight isn’t just about a prison breakout; it’s also about two escaped prisoners who find themselves on a train that cannot be stopped!
 As the runaway train hurtles through Alaska’s dramatic landscape, the prisoners eventually end up in an epic battle with their ruthless prison warden.
 Hollywood sure knows how to pull out all the stops, huh?

 A stay at the Kenai Princess Wilderness Lodge is the closest (and most accommodating way) to experience the same Alaska wilderness that sets the backdrop for this intense action film.

 2. Togo (2019)